-Once you get to the top you can wander around freely and enjoy the panoramic vistas, which just get better as the sun sets and the lights of the city turn on.
+Once you get to the top of Yokohama Landmark Tower, you can wander around freely and enjoy the panoramic vistas which just get better as the sun sets and the lights of the city turn on.

-There’s also a restaurant up here, which while slightly pricey, offers good quality food and drinks.
+There’s also a restaurant up at the top of the Yokohama Landmark Tower, which while slightly pricey, offers good quality food and drinks.

 READ MORE: Check out our complete guide to travelling in Japan!

 7pm – Head to an Izakaya for Dinner